-If the Item Name is found, it will return the Item Name value in Column C. This means that the item is currently on your Stock Count Template!
+If the Item Name is found, it will return the Item Name value in Column C. This means that the item is currently on your Inventory Count Template!

-If the Item Name is NOT found, it will return a '#N/A' value in Column C. This means that the item is NOT currently on your stock count template.
+If the Item Name is NOT found, it will return a '#N/A' value in Column C. This means that the item is NOT currently on your Inventory Count Template.
 It would then need to be added.